Skip to content

 • SOC 2 / EU AI Act audit tooling — emit an immutable, attributable trail of every AI-made change

 You don’t have to wait for any of that to use Selvedge.
-The local SQLite file is the canonical store, and selvedge export --format agent-trace is opt-in.
-But if and when the cross-tool ecosystem solidifies, your data is already in a format that travels.
+The local SQLite file is the canonical store, and selvedge export --format agent-trace is opt-in — a portable, documented shape your history can travel in, independent of whether any particular standard wins.

 You can.
 If you have a tool that already speaks Agent Trace and you don’t need the local query layer, skip Selvedge.